len-art/logger-app/README.md

 ## Mobx

-Global store is managed by Mobx State Tree https://mobx.js.org/.
+Global store is managed by Mobx https://mobx.js.org/.
 All of the stores are contained inside the `/store` folder.

 ## Decorators